 Health and Safety Code 11364.5 HS prohibits operating a business where drug paraphernalia is stored, displayed, or sold for use with legal substances except when it is kept in a room that is inaccessible to minors (that is, persons under 18) who are not accompanied by a parent.

 If guilty of this offense, the owner does not face criminal penalties but stands to lose his/her California business license or permit.
 Additionally, any drug paraphernalia will be seized by and forfeited to the state.22

-Health and Safety Code 11364.7 HS prohibits people from possessing, furnishing, transporting, or manufacturing drug paraphernalia when they know or reasonably should know that the paraphernalia will be used in connection with illegal drug use or sales.23
+Another California drug paraphernalia law, similar to HS 11364, is Health and Safety Code 11364.7 HS.
+This law prohibits people from possessing, furnishing, transporting, or manufacturing drug paraphernalia when they know or reasonably should know that the paraphernalia will be used in connection with illegal drug use or sales.23

 This section additionally punishes adults who